ifshizuku/nextjs-zh-docs/pages/docs/api-reference/next-config-js/introduction.en.md

----
-description: learn more about the configuration file used by Next.js to handle your application.
----

 # next.config.js

 For custom advanced configuration of Next.js, you can create a `next.config.js` or `next.config.mjs` file in the root of your project directory (next to `package.json`).